camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

-# CAMARA APIs access and user consent management
+# CAMARA APIs Access and User Consent Management

 This document defines guidelines for telco operator exposure platforms to manage CAMARA API access and user consent (when applicable).